Sarah Hirsh Draper

 I am an integrative psychotherapist, informed by a number of therapeutic approaches, refining my practice through years of training and clinical experience.
 I’m trained to facilitate a process of understanding yourself better so that you are able to acknowledge and nurture aspects that are a source of strength and recognise areas that are perhaps less helpful - bringing about new perspectives for your future.
+I hold an Advanced Diploma and Masters degree in Psychotherapy and Counselling from Regents' University, London.
 I am a registered member of the UKCP (United Kingdom Council of Psychotherapists) and the BACP (British Association of Counselling and Psychotherapy).
 I have spent a number of years as an honorary psychotherapist in the NHS as well as seeing clients through organisations such as Mind, Marie Curie and The Counselling Foundation.

 My psychotherapy and counselling practice is able to support clients with a wide range of issues including, but not exclusively: